Herb Ritts: The Classical Gaze

 The Gay Dimension

 He was not publicly out in the way that later generations of gay photographers would be, and he was not explicitly erotic in his imagery in the way that Mapplethorpe was.
-His homoerotic charge operates at the level of the gaze itself, rather than the content: it is there in the decision to photograph this man in this way, to spend this much time on this detail, to return to the male body as a subject with the consistency and commitment of someone who finds it genuinely inexhaustible.
+His homoerotic charge operates at the level of the gaze itself rather than the content: it is there in the decision to photograph this man in this way, to spend this much time on this detail, to return to the male body as a subject with the consistency and commitment of someone who finds it inexhaustible.

 His closest peer in this respect is Bruce Weber — both men operating in commercial photography, both men bringing a clearly homoerotic sensibility to mainstream contexts, both men remaining, in their public statements, somewhat oblique about what was evident in the work.
+The two careers, taken together, are most of the argument for what an out-but-coded American commercial photography of the male body looked like in the 1980s and 1990s.

-The Archive
+The Death

-Ritts died in 2002, from complications related to pneumonia, at fifty.
-He had been HIV-positive for years and had not made it public.
 The archive he left — housed in part at the Herb Ritts Foundation in Los Angeles — is enormous: hundreds of thousands of images, across forty years of one of the most productive careers in American photography.
+The retrospective Work (1996) remains the most comprehensive single-volume survey of his career and is the right place to start.